Child development at 6-8 years: what’s happening

 At this age, children enjoy testing their physical limits and developing more complex moving skills, like running in a zig-zag pattern, jumping down steps, doing cartwheels and catching small balls.

 Your child is getting better at combining gross motor skills like running to kick a ball or skipping while turning a rope.
 These physical skills depend on how often your child practises them.
-Structured sports like dance classes, tennis and soccer all help, but lots of opportunities to run, kick, throw, cartwheel and more are just as important.
+Structured sports like dance classes, tennis and soccer all help, but plenty of opportunities to run, kick, throw, cartwheel and more are just as important.

 Fine motor skills are well developed now, so your child can now brush teeth and do other daily hygiene tasks without your help.
 Your child can cut out irregular shapes and write smaller letters inside the lines in school books.